-The courtroom is equipped with five (5) annotation touch screen monitors.
-Three (3) annotation monitors are located on the defendant/defense tables, one (1) annotation monitor is located on the plaintiff/government tables, and there is one (1) annotation monitor on the witness stand.

-These monitors permit the user to annotate or mark the evidence being displayed on the evidence display monitor with the touch of a finger or approved stylus pen.
-The stylus pen will be provided upon request to the courtroom deputy.
+The courtroom is equipped with three (3) annotation touch screen monitors.
+One (1) annotation monitor is located on the defendant/defense tables, one (1) annotation monitor is located on the plaintiff/government tables, and there is one (1) annotation monitor on the witness stand.
+These monitors permit the user to annotate or mark the evidence being displayed on the evidence display monitor with the touch of a finger.

-- 1. Drawing.
-Using a stylus pen or finger, marks can be made directly on the screen to identify or emphasize a portion of evidence.
-The use of fingernails, pens or other objects will damage the monitor. - 2.
-Printing screens.
-After the evidence has been annotated, users may save and print the image on the screen by opening the annotation menu then press the camera button.
-This must be done while the marks are still on the monitor, as the annotations cannot be recovered once the screen is cleared.
+1. Drawing.
+Using a finger, marks can be made directly on the screen to identify or emphasize a portion of evidence.
+The use of fingernails, pens or other objects will damage the monitor.